richefeu/rockable/README.md

 computing with domain decomposition. *Farhang Radjai* and students, may introduce new breakable interfaces with energy-based criteria.

-Here is the non-exhaustive list of involved people with their main mission:
+Here is the non-exhaustive list of involved persons with their main mission:

 * **Vincent Richefeu** <vincent.richefeu@univ-grenoble-alpes.fr> (Laboratoire 3SR, UGA): initiated the project
 * **Gael Combe** <gael.combe@univ-grenoble-alpes.fr> (Laboratoire 3SR, G-INP): mechanical modelling